ybkamaleri/boligfinn/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use the main function ie.
+`finn()`:

     library(boligfinn)
     ## basic example code